 When participating in self-study of English writing, the majority of participants (34.05%) prefer to study alone.
 The choice of studying with study group members accounts for 25.41%.
-Self-study of English writing with friends is chosen by

-15.69% of participants.
+Self-study of English writing with friends is chosen by 15.69% of participants.
 Studying with a teacher is chosen by 14.05%.
 Finally, studying with family members accounts for the smallest percentage, with 10.81%.

 4.1.3.7.
-Tools and resources used in self-study of English writing including articles, writings, and blogs, are chosen by 58 participants (22.66%).
+Tools and resources used in self-study of English writing by 58 participants (22.66%).
 Mobile applications, such as Grammarly and Hemingway, are used by 38 participants (14.84%), while social media platforms, including Facebook and Twitter, are employed by 34 participants (13.28%).